yogi/fabacademy2016/fabacademy.md

 cutting, 3D printing, electronics & embedded systems, mechanical & machine design, molding & casting, etc.

-At the end of the course you have to build a project which brings together many, if not all, the skills that you've learnt.
+At the end of the course students have to build a project which brings together many, if not all, the skills they've learnt.

 Here is a list of the incredible [projects made by last year's students][2015Projects].